Carbon-Twelve-C12/quantera/README.md

 Based on our progress, we are currently in Week 13 of our Implementation Plan.
 The next major milestones are:

-1. **Weeks 13-14**: Complete frontend interfaces for liquidity pools and asset creation
+1. **Weeks 13-14**: Complete frontend interfaces for portfolio management dashboard and analytics
 2. **Weeks 14-15**: Implement cross-chain functionality and white-label solutions
 3. **Weeks 15-16**: Comprehensive testing, security audits, and deployment preparation
 4. **Weeks 16-18**: Marketplace launch and partner onboarding